 When Do You Have to Go Through Probate?

-This article discusses the situations under which an estate must go through the probate process.
+This article discusses the situations in which an estate must go through the probate process.

-If there is a last will and testament, it needs to be filed with the probate court.
-Whether that initiates a probate proceeding is another matter that depends upon the size of the estate at death, state laws, and whether someone is willing to act as executor of the estate.
+You need to file your last will and testament with the probate court.
+Whether that initiates a probate proceeding is another matter.
+The need for probate depends on the size of the estate at death, state laws, and whether someone is willing to act as executor of the estate.

-Each of these topics is explained more in-depth below.
+We explain each of these topics in more depth below.

 Distribute Assets

-Probate gathers, values, and distributes property and also initiates the legal transfer of title to that property.
-If a deceased person owns real estate, a probate proceeding is required to transfer the property out of the decedent's name to the surviving owner (if owned as a "tenant in common") or to heirs.
+The executor also initiates the legal transfer of title to that property.
+If a deceased person owns real estate, a probate proceeding is required to transfer the property.
+Real property must be transferred from the decedent's name to the surviving owner (if owned as a "tenant in common") or to beneficiaries.

 Paying Valid Debts

-The executor or heirs of an estate may question the validity of bills submitted for payment by the estate.
-The creditor may have submitted a request for payment after the due date.
-The creditor may not have any documentation to support their claim that money is owed.
-If a creditor claim is challenged, that case is heard in probate court.
+The executor or heirs of an estate may question the validity of bills submitted for payment.
+The creditor may have submitted a request for payment after the due date or failed to provide documentation to support the claim.
+If there's a dispute, the probate court resolves any challenges to a creditor's claim.

 Transfer of Assets

-Probate is frequently required to determine the value of the property held in the deceased owner's name.
-The executor or personal representative will assess the value of the estate assets and distribute the assets to creditors and then to heirs.
+Probate is often required to determine the value of the decedent's property.
+The executor will assess the value of the estate assets and distribute the assets to creditors.
+Any remaining assets are transferred to the heirs.

 Will Contests